aokinnaman/lc-python-intro/_episodes/11-lists.md

     *   Contained within square brackets `[...]`.
     *   Values separated by commas `,`.
 *   Use `len` to find out how many values are in a list.
+    *   Other programs spell out 'length' to refer to this function but Python's function is shortened
+    *   Only strings have a length

 ~~~
 temperatures = [17.3, 17.5, 17.7, 17.5, 17.6]